Welcome to today's edition of the Rush 24-7 podcast.

 Sit tight.

-Half my brain tied behind my back just to make it fair.
+Half my brain tied behind my back.

 St. Louis Rams.

-Uh, you know, I was I I'm from Missouri.
+You know, I was, I'm from Missouri.

-And I remember when the St. Louis football cardinals decamped and moved to Arizona.
+And I remember when the St. Louis Football Cardinals decamped and moved to Arizona.

 St. Louis is a great sports town.